Easily find your website's broken links.

 - See problems at-a-glance highlighted in colour.
 Double-click for more detailed information

 - In short, improve your website's quality and search engine ranking

-- New - Retina screen compatible and OSX Mavericks tested and supported
+- OSX native, retina screen compatible and OSX Mavericks tested and supported

 If you've maintained a website for any length of time, you'll know that links very quickly become broken, because we move, delete or change our own pages, and other people that we link to do the same.

 A broken link on your site is a dead end for your visitors and will also be bad news for your search engine optimisation (SEO).

 Integrity is a link checker, no more, no less, no frills - and free (donationware).
 If you'd like:

 - Advanced options such as nofollow, authentication, custom header fields

 - Page load speed test, SEO checks, HTML Validation